rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 # Conformance and Capabilities {#ConformanceAndCapabilities}

-The normative text in this document already indicates which parts of the specification must or should be implemented for a compliant YANG Push Lite implementation via the use of {{RFC2119}} language.
+The normative text in this document already indicates which parts of the specification must or should be implemented for a compliant YANG Push v2 implementation via the use of {{RFC2119}} language.
 It also sets out some additional related requirements, e.g., on transports {{transports}}, that add in additional functionality.

 Some parts of this specification are optional to implement.
 Some of these optional parts can be identified through the use of YANG Library {{RFC8525}} specifying the list of implemented YANG modules and YANG features.
 But, the broader approach adopted by this specification is via extending the ietf-system-capabilities YANG module specified in {{RFC9196}} to make capability information available as standard YANG described operational data.

 ## Capabilities

-Publishers SHOULD implement the ietf-system-capabilities YANG module, defined in {{RFC9196}}, and the ietf-yp-lite-capabilities YANG module, defined in {{yp-lite-yang-capabilities-module}}) that augments ietf-system-capabilities.
+Publishers SHOULD implement the ietf-system-capabilities YANG module, defined in {{RFC9196}}, and the ietf-yang-push-2-capabilities YANG module, defined in {{yang-push-2-yang-capabilities-module}}) that augments ietf-system-capabilities.

-The ietf-yp-lite-capabilities module contains capabilities to indicate what types of subscriptions and transports may be configured, along with acceptable subscription parameter for given subtrees.
+The ietf-yang-push-2-capabilities module contains capabilities to indicate what types of subscriptions and transports may be configured, along with acceptable subscription parameter for given subtrees.

-The schema tree for the ietf-system-capabilities augmented by ietf-yp-lite-capabilities is given below.
+The schema tree for the ietf-system-capabilities augmented by ietf-yang-push-2-capabilities is given below.

 ~~~~ yangtree
 {::include generated-tree-output/ietf-system-capabilities-tree.txt}